The Barnsley Hospital Retinal Screening department is based in the Diabetes Centre and provides annual retinal screening for people with diabetes.

 Diabetes can affect the eye in a number of ways.
-The most serious of these involve the Retina in your eye.
-The blood vessels in the Retina (the light sensitive area at the back of the eye) can become “leaky” or blocked, leading to a condition called diabetic retinopathy.
+The most serious of these involve the retina in your eye.
+The blood vessels in the retina (the light sensitive area at the back of the eye) can become “leaky” or blocked, leading to a condition called diabetic retinopathy.

 That is why it is important that you have your eyes screened every year, so that if any problems are found then treatment can begin, to stop them getting worse.

 Once a year people with diabetes will be invited via letter to attend for their eye screening.

 Types of retinal screening

 In the first instance, you will have a 'primary grading' retinal screening.
 If there are possible issues detected, you may have more screenings.